Freiling87/CCU/CCU/Scratchpad.md

 	Stack trace:
 	Turntables+<BadMusicPlayTime>d__31.MoveNext () (at <7fd7dd1709b64c98aabccc051a37ae28>:0)
 	UnityEngine.SetupCoroutine.InvokeMoveNext (System.Collections.IEnumerator enumerator, System.IntPtr returnValueAddress) (at <a5d0703505154901897ebf80e8784beb>:0)
-###				H	Hiring Voucher not consumed
-This is an RL bug, should be fixed ~08/29/2022.
 ###				H	$0 in container
 https://discord.com/channels/187414758536773632/1003391847902740561/1007975536607383574
 Maxior - Shelf w/ $0 as container, but not Trash Can